Cyber-Security Apprenticeships

-Cyber security is huge and with the ISC2 reporting a current skills gap, there’s loads of opportunity to join the industry.
+Cyber-security is huge and with the ISC2 reporting a current skills gap, there’s loads of opportunity to join the industry.
 How?
 Through an apprenticeship!
 You could become a network engineer setting up firewalls, work in threat intelligence protecting government data, or specialise in ethical hacking - straight out of school.

-Read on to discover how cyber security apprenticeships can launch your tech career.
+Read on to discover how cyber-security apprenticeships can launch your tech career.

-Can you do an apprenticeship in cyber security?
+Can you do an apprenticeship in cyber-security?

 Absolutely, and demand is growing fast.
 Cyber attacks are getting smarter and companies are always on the hunt for skilled professionals to help contain and prevent them.
 That’s where you come in.

-You’ll get paid a salary while building real skills and on completion of your apprenticeship, will earn a real qualification to continue climbing the career ladder.
+You’ll get paid a salary while building real skills and on completion of your apprenticeship, you will earn a real qualification to continue climbing the career ladder.

-There are so many types of cyber security apprenticeships out there.
+There are so many types of cyber-security apprenticeships out there.
 Some include:

 Cyber security engineer